goo314/personal-study/data_engineer_associate/2_fundamentals_of_analytics_on_aws_1.md

-# Fundamentals of Analytics on AWS
+# Fundamentals of Analytics on AWS - Part 1
 - Data Analytics: interpret data that leads to meaningful decisions
     - Descriptive: investigate what happened. use data visualization = Diagnostic: why it happened